-There is also an interesting mix with regard to the liberal values, where more liberal states are more likely to care about the preferences of citizens and are more constrained by their ability to use coercion.
-The preference of citizens is highly associated with the degree of trust and solidarity in these countries.
-Besley says that while we expect effective public action to flourish where there's accountability and open debates, these countries have generally fared worse than countries without civil liberties and low incomes.
-In that regard the argument which emerges here is of a need to rely on voluntary compliance which emerged not just from the inefficacy of coercive power but also from the inability to use it.
-The most problematic governance will hence be about countries that are high on their need to rely on the public but with low mutual trust. to some extent the less trust government enjoys, they are more limited in what they can employ and hence they tend to need more the cooperation of the public, who might be less willingness to cooperate because high trust in government is usually associated with high mutual trust.
+There is an interesting correlation between liberal values and the concern for citizens’ preferences.
+States that adhere to more liberal values are more likely to prioritize the preferences of their citizens and are limited in their use of coercion.
+The preferences of citizens are closely linked to the level of trust and solidarity in their respective countries.
+According to Besley, while effective public action can be expected to flourish in countries where there is accountability and open debates, these countries have generally fared worse than countries without civil liberties and low incomes.
+In this context, the argument that arises here is that we need to rely on voluntary compliance.
+This is not only because coercive power has been shown to be ineffective, but also because there are situations when governments cannot use it.
+Governance becomes most problematic in countries where there is a high need to rely on the public but low mutual trust.
+If the government enjoys less trust, its options become limited, so it tends to need more cooperation from the public.

 Trusting what exactly?

-There are many different aspects of trust within the COVID context: first it is related to the trust in the capacity of policy makers and Trust in Government’s Technical and Organizational Skills as well as in its ability to trust in Information from Government Sources Other studies demonstrate the overall positive Relation Between Trust in Government and Vaccine Uptake.
-Distrust in Government Extends to Distrust in Vaccines, Other studies have shown perception of trust is not separated from one’s views where political Partisanship Effects Ideology and Trust.
-Finally, some other studies have Strategies for Addressing Hesitance/Distrust.
-It is also interesting to note that some other trust studies on the trust in science, in the scientists and in the Healthcare Workers, where generally speaking the predicting is that trust in Science Predicts Compliance with COVID-19 Guidelines.
-There are also studies on the crisis of trust in science as with regards to denialism and Discrediting Experts, and how to restore trust in science.
-The last form of trust in science is in the product of science – the vaccine.
-Finally, the other form of trust is related to trust in the trust in others.
+There are many different aspects to trust within the COVID context.
+First, it relates to trusting the capacity of policy makers and the technical and organizational skills of the government as well as trusting information from government sources With distrust in government extending to vaccines, there are studies showing an overall positive correlation between trust in government and vaccine uptake.
+Other studies have shown that the perception of trust is often intertwined with an individual’s political views and that partisanship can affect one's trust.
+Other studies have proposed strategies for addressing hesitancy and distrust.
+It is also noteworthy that other studies on trust have examined trust in science, in the scientists, and in the healthcare workers.
+Generally, these studies anticipate that having trust in science is linked with compliance with COVID-19 guidelines.
+There are also COVID-related studies on the crisis of trust in science, particularly about denialism and discrediting experts, that also discuss how to restore trust in science.
+The last form of trust in science in the context of COVID is trust in the product of science – the vaccine.
+Finally, trust in others is an important aspect of trust in a pandemic situation.

-Heterogeneity in Intrinsic Motivation during covid
+Heterogeneity in intrinsic motivation during COVID-19

-There is also an interesting interaction between how incentives effect people with different attitudinal beliefs towards vaccinations.
-For example, Goren et al, have showed that the there is a difference between the effects of negative and positive incentives on both people with either positive or negative intentions to get vaccinated, they show that both negative and positive incentives have a similar positive effect on individuals who declare they will not get vaccinated and those who hesitate to get the shot, that both positive and negative incentives induce the crowding-out effect; and that negative incentives generate a larger crowding-out effect in individuals who report preliminary intentions to get vaccinated, compared to positive ones.
+There is an intriguing correlation between how incentives affect people who hold different attitudes toward vaccinations.
+For example, Tali Goren and colleagues have shown that there are differences in the effects of negative and positive incentives on people with either positive or negative intentions to get vaccinated.
+The findings demonstrate that both negative and positive incentives have a similar positive effect on individuals who express hesitancy about getting vaccinated or declare that they will not get vaccinated.
+Additionally, both positive and negative incentives have a crowding-out effect, but negative incentives create a larger crowding-out effect in individuals who express a preliminary intention to get vaccinated, in comparison to positive incentives.

-Regarding compliance with COVID19 restrictions, findings of a study in Australia indicate that defiant individuals were significantly less likely to comply with physical distancing restrictions.
-Among highly resistant and disengaged individuals, recent police-initiated encounters that were deemed to be procedurally unjust were also associated with reduced compliance.
-In addition, highly disengaged individuals were less likely to comply if they were concerned about ongoing loss of freedoms post-COVID-19.
-Without knowledge on the variation in compliance, it will be very hard to know what motivation to use when.
+With respect to following COVID-19 restrictions, a study conducted in Australia found that people who were resistant to following the rules were much less likely to comply with physical distancing measures.
+For individuals who are highly resistant and disengaged, police-initiated encounters that were considered procedurally unjust have resulted in decreased compliance.
+Furthermore, highly disengaged individuals were less likely to follow guidelines if they were concerned about the ongoing loss of freedoms after the pandemic ended.
+Without an understanding of the variations in compliance, it can be challenging to determine the appropriate motivation to employ at the right time.